What is relationship violence?

 - Virginia Tech encourages you to contact the police if you have experienced any act of relationship violence.
 If the act of relationship violence occurred on campus, contact the Virginia Tech Police Department, 540-231-6411.
 If the act of relationship violence occurred off campus, contact the police department in the locality where the act occurred.

-- If you are, or have been, a victim of relationship violence by a professor, staff person, or other employee of the university, consider making a report to the Equity and Access office in Human Resources, 540-231-2010.
+- If you are, or have been, a victim of relationship violence by a professor, staff person, or other employee of the university, consider making a report to the Office of Equity and Accessibility, 540-231-2010.